prody/ProDy-website/tutorials/watfinder_tutorial/proteinPrep.rst

 Protein Preparation
 ===============================================================================

-Because in PDB structures we will have water molecules without hydrogens we would have to add them.
+Since PDB structures often lack hydrogen atoms in water molecules, we need to add them.
 We can use :func:`.addMissingAtoms` function.
-This function use either *Openbabel* or *PDBFixer* and both packages required PDB file saved in the local directory.
-Those are external packages therefore they should be installed independently.
+This function utilizes either *Openbabel* or *PDBFixer*, both of which require the PDB file to be saved in the local directory.
+Those are external packages therefore they should be installed independently (see Recommended Programs section).

-How to install them can be found in :class:`.Interactions`.
-We can also directly provide PDB structure with hydrogens added by other software.
+If we prefer not to install additional tools, we can alternatively provide a PDB structure with hydrogens already added by other software.

 Here we will fetch PDB structure with LMW-PTP **5kqm** from Protein Data Bank (PDB) in incompressed form using *compressed=False*